-WOW: Burn a number of different materials, examine the remains and see whether the original item can be identified.
+WOW suggestion: Burn a number of different materials, examine the remains and see whether the original item can be identified.
 Observe and compare changes

 LC1 Can you group materials by properties? (hardness, conductivity, solubility, transparency, magnetic) Can you suggest uses for the materials?
-LC2 What materials can dissolve and how can we recover a substance from a solution?
-LC3 What are reversible and irreversible changes? (evaporation, sieving, melting, dissolving, filtering, burning, rusting) LC4 Can you plan a fair investigation to separate a number of given materials? (include things which could be separated by sieving, filtering, evaporating)

-- LC5 What is bicarbonate of soda and what impact does it have on different materials? (bicarbonate soda and vinegar) - LC6 Can you research a chemist who created a new material i.e Spencer Silver and Ruth Benerito
+- LC2 What materials can dissolve and how can we recover a substance from a solution? - LC3 What are reversible and irreversible changes? (evaporation, sieving, melting, dissolving, filtering, burning, rusting) - LC4 Can you plan a fair investigation to separate a number of given materials? (include things which could be separated by sieving, filtering, evaporating) (children can be involved in deciding questions to investigate and how to do this) - LC5 What is bicarbonate of soda and what impact does it have on different materials? (bicarbonate soda and vinegar) - LC6 Can you research a chemist who created a new material i.e Spencer Silver and Ruth Benerito

-LC7

-Reflection: Explain how forensic scientists may use some of the things you have learnt to solve crimes.
+LC7 Reflection: Explain how forensic scientists may use some of the things you have learnt to solve crimes.

-NC Properties and Changes of Matter • Compare and group together everyday materials on the basis of their properties including their hardness, solubility, transparency, conductivity (electrical and thermal), and response to magnets • Know that some materials will dissolve in liquid to form a solution, and describe how to recover a substance from a solution • Use knowledge of solids, liquids and gases to decide how mixtures might be separated, including through filtering, sieving and evaporating • Give reasons, based on evidence from comparative and fair tests, for the particular uses of everyday materials, including metals, wood and plastic • Demonstrate that dissolving, mixing and changes of state are reversible changes • Explain that some changes result in the formation of new materials, and that thi kind of change is not usually reversible, including changes associated with burning and the action of acid on bicarbonate of sod • Explore reversible changes, including, evaporating, filtering, sieving, melting and dissolving, recognising that melting and dissolving are different processes. • Explore changes that are difficult to reverse, for example, burning, rusting and other reactions, for example, vinegar with bicarbonate of soda. • Find out about how chemists create new materials, for example, Spencer Silver, who invented the glue for sticky notes and Ruth Benerito, who invented wrinkle free cotton.
+NC Properties and Changes of Matter • Compare and group together everyday materials on the basis of their propertie including their hardness, solubility, transparency, conductivity (electrical and thermal), and response to magnets • Know that some materials will dissolve in liquid to form a solution, and describ how to recover a substance from a solution • Use knowledge of solids, liquids and gases to decide how mixtures might be separated, including through filtering, sieving and evaporating • Give reasons, based on evidence from comparative and fair tests, for the particular uses of everyday materials, including metals, wood and plastic • Demonstrate that dissolving, mixing and changes of state are reversible change • Explain that some changes result in the formation of new materials, and that the kind of change is not usually reversible, including changes associated with burning and the action of acid on bicarbonate of sod • Explore reversible changes, including, evaporating, filtering, sieving, melting an dissolving, recognising that melting and dissolving are different processes. • Explore changes that are difficult to reverse, for example, burning, rusting and other reactions, for example, vinegar with bicarbonate of soda. • Find out about how chemists create new materials, for example, Spencer Silver who invented the glue for sticky notes and Ruth Benerito, who invented wrinkl free cotton.

-Cross Curricular Links English Biography of Ruth Benerito
+Cross Curricular Links ss Curricular Links English Biography of Ruth Benerito